NielsMasdorp/Speculum-Android/README.md

     }
 }
 ```
+As of now since I only have 2 commands I pass an `boolean isSleeping` to the `startListening()` method to determine what the next step would be (either go back to sleep and wait for the *'hello mirror'* phrase again or to listen for legit commands.
+When you have more legit commands this logic must ofcourse be changed.
+There is a `talk()` method in `MainActivity.java` that you can use to have the device say different things depending on the command received.

-**Reinstall the application** and say the magic wake up command, when you get the response from the device say your custom command and you're done!
+After changing **reinstall the application** and say the magic wake up command, when you get the response from the device say your custom command and that's pretty much it!

 ###Thresholds
 If you are having trouble with commands being recognized like I have, you can edit the individual thresholds per keyphrase in the grammar file, I am still trying to find the best thresholds for my commands.
 More info can be found in the [Pocketsphinx  tutorial](http://cmusphinx.sourceforge.net/wiki/tutoriallm).